medical payments coverage

 - You require extended nursing services or hospitalization while rehabilitating

 Even if you have an excellent health care plan, medical payments coverage can help your passengers if they're hurt in an accident.
 If you play chauffeur, consider the benefits this coverage can provide to those you drive from A to B.

 Medical payments coverage in no-fault states

 In the states that offer or require no-fault car insurance, drivers' policies typically include personal injury protection (PIP) coverage.
+Some states that adhere to the traditional (fault) system still require PIP unless it's declined in writing.
 PIP can help pay for many of the same things covered by medical payments, and it can extend to wage compensation for any missed work due to an accident.
 Additionally, PIP limits are often much higher than the available medical payment limits.